bateskevin/batesbase/_posts/DockerPester.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "DockerPester - Run your Pester tests crossplatform locally!"
 date:   2020-02-19 08:56:01 +0100
-categories: jekyll update
+categories: Powershell
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.